Skip to main content

 A mature woman smiling confidently

 Financial literacy plays a key role in a person’s ability to build financial resiliency and weather life’s storms.
 The importance of financial resilience was exemplified during the pandemic when many people lost their jobs, became caregivers for family members, or experienced major financial struggles due to decreased savings or inflation.
 Among those affected were a disproportionate number of women.
-In a recent FCNB survey, 37 per cent of New Brunswick women reported a decrease in personal income due to the pandemic.
+In a recent Commission survey, 37 per cent of New Brunswick women reported a decrease in personal income due to the pandemic.

 Women face unique financial challenges compared to men resulting from systemic and societal barriers.
 The gap widens further for women within marginalized communities.
 Family status, self-confidence, gender stereotypes, and the way financial concepts are taught and discussed in the home all contribute to the gender gap.